 - 1. An authorized requester submits a request for a fiscal note through the FNTS. - 2.
 The LBO coordinator receives the request and reviews the language to determine which agencies to assign the fiscal note. - 3.
-When necessary, the LBO coordinator will consult with the requester, LBO analyst, agency, and others deemed relevant to the proposed legislation to determine whether or not additional agencies should be assigned to prepare a fiscal note. - 4.
+When necessary, the LBO coordinator will consult with the requester, LBO analyst, agency, and others deemed relevant to the proposed legislation to determine whether additional agencies should be assigned to prepare a fiscal note. - 4.
 The LBO coordinator will attempt to include all agencies which may be affected by the proposed legislation.
-If an agency assigned to prepare a fiscal note identifies another affected agency not included in the assigned agencies, the fiscal note coordinator should contact the LBO at lbo@lbo.leg.mn immediately so that the LBO may consider whether to add adding the additional agency to the request. - 5.
-If changes proposed in a bill would impact many or all state agencies, the LBO may assign the fiscal note request to one agency to respond on behalf of the enterprise. - 6.
-If an agency has not been assigned, but believes they should be; or has been assigned to a fiscal note, but they are not impacted by the bill, they should contact the LBO to discuss whether or not they should be added to or removed from the note. - 7.
-Agencies assigned to prepare a fiscal note are notified via email to the agency designated fiscal note coordinator.
+If an agency assigned to prepare a fiscal note identifies another affected agency not included in the assigned agencies, the fiscal note coordinator should contact the LBO at lbo@lbo.mn.gov immediately so that the LBO may consider adding the additional agency to the request. - 5.
+If changes proposed in a bill would impact many or all state agencies, the LBO may assign the fiscal note request to one agency to respond on behalf of the enterprise.

+6. Agencies assigned to prepare a fiscal note are notified via an email to the agency designated fiscal note coordinator.

 Note: In the case of a consolidated fiscal note, a lead agency will be designated in the FNTS.
 The LBO will work with the lead agency to facilitate the coordination of assumptions with other assigned agencies for efficient preparation of the consolidated fiscal note.
 Clarification of Language

-Fiscal notes will be prepared for official language, as drafted, and provided with the request.
-In cases where the bill language is unclear, has technical issues, or the interpretation of the language by the agency assigned to prepare a fiscal note is different than the interpretation of the author, the agency and author should work together to determine whether or not the language should be amended.
+Fiscal notes will be prepared for official language as drafted and provided with the request.
+In cases where the bill language or proposed amendment is unclear, has technical issues, or the interpretation of the language by the agency assigned to prepare a fiscal note is different than the interpretation of the author, the agency and author should work together to determine whether the language should be amended.

-- 1. After receiving a fiscal note request, the agency should review the language to determine whether or not additional clarification is needed, if there are technical issues with the language, or if the agency interpretation of the language is different than the agency's understanding of the author's interpretation. - 2.
+- 1. After receiving a fiscal note request, the agency should review the language to determine whether additional clarification is needed, if there are technical issues with the language, or if the agency interpretation of the language is different than the agency's understanding of the author's interpretation. - 2.
 The agency should consult with the requester and LBO analyst to determine the appropriate steps to take to clarify the bill language or resolve technical issues with the bill language. - 3.
-The bill author will determine whether or not they would like to have an amendment drafted to clarify the bill language, address the technical issues identified by the agency, or align the author's interpretation of the language with the agency's interpretation. - 4.
+The author will determine whether they would like to have an amendment drafted to clarify the language, address the technical issues identified by the agency, or align the author's interpretation of the language with the agency's interpretation. - 4.
 If an amendment is drafted, the requester should inactivate the original request in the FNTS and enter a new request based on the amended language. - 5.
 If an amendment is not drafted, the agency should prepare the fiscal note based on the language provided with the request and consult with the LBO analyst and requester on the approach they are taking to prepare the fiscal note based on the agency interpretation of the language.